vinaykudari/resume/README.md

 ### Why?
 - You get resume versioning support right out of the box for every company you apply
 - By looking at the commit message you can make sure that it the latest resume
-- You may serve the latest version of your resume by using `nbviewer` with this format
+- You may serve the latest version of your resume by using `nbviewer` using this format

   `https://nbviewer.jupyter.org/github/<username>/<repository_name>/blob/<company_name-role>/<latex_filename>.pdf`